Gatoware-6310/tiny-retry/README.md

 from tiny_retry import retry, retry_infinite

 def foo():
-    # Replace this stub with something that can raise the exception(s) you want to retry on.
+    # Replace this code with something that can raise the exception(s) you want to retry on.
     ...

 # This will try foo() 6 times, with a delay of 3.1 seconds between retries, and it will only retry when ConnectionError is raised.